CarpetFloor/Interpreter/Syntax.md

 ### File Extension
-- Not enforced yet, but thinking about `.lang`.
+- Whatever you want

 ### Semicolons?
-- Yes, whitespace doesn't matter, and semicolons are the only way to signify the end of statements.
+- Yes, whitespace doesn't matter, and semicolons are the only way to signify the end of statements

 ### Variable Declartion
 - `num x = 5;`
+- Note that variables can only contain letters, but can be any mix of lowercase or uppercase letters

 ### Variable Assignment
 - Can reassign the value of variables with `x = 2;`